Harshdesa/BlockChain2/README.md

 3. genesis.json -> This will init the blockchain.
 Update this to use the addresses from one of the new accounts

 4. geth --datadir ./datadir init genisis.json

+All we do is

+yarn install
+yarn run start
+Now, you can edit the html and javascript dynamically